UntitledModGame/umg-mods/lootplot/PLANNING/design/INSPIRATION.md

 - When item is destroyed: Give the above item `contagion`.
     - `contagion`: Start of round:
-        Clone a `doomed` self into all touching slots, and remove `contagion` augment.
+        Clone a `doomed` self into all touching empty slots, and remove `contagion` augment.

 - End of round: Create `doomed` slots in a ROOK shape.
     Does not overwrite.

+RULEBENDER IDEA:
+This item doesn't do anything on its own.
+However, it has two buttons bound to it:
+    - Copy: Copies the current plot
+    - Paste: Returns the plot to its saved state, and deletes all items of type `self`